Vagif12/Ethereum-Fraud-Detection/README.md

 The `preprocessor.py` file located in the [data_preprocesing](https://github.com/Vagif12/Ethereum-Fraud-Detection/blob/master/data_preprocessing) folder contains the main Preprocessor class, which has the following methods:

 1. `remove_features`: a method to remove unneeded features
-2. 'transform_data': a method that applies box-cox transformations on given data
+2. `transform_data`: a method that applies box-cox transformations on given data